mad9scientist/mad9scientist.com-theme-v2/README.md

 Design and Images: Copyright Mad Scientist Technologies & Chris Holbrook

-##Licensing
+###Licensing

-This item is released under the following license:
+This item is released under the following licenses:

 * Mad Scientist Technologies Trademark and Content Licenses (Images, Content, and Design)
 * BSD License (Code and Bugs)
+* GNU Public License v2 - Starkers Blank Theme Base

 The Licenses listed above, in the order listed controls the use of this item.